KeyZox71/knl_meowscendence/doc/user/user.md

 	]
 }
 ```
-- 400 with response (if iStart/iEnd does not exist, or iEnd < iStart)
+- 400 with response (if iStart/iEnd does not exist, or iEnd < iStart, or the game specified is invalid)
 ```json
 {
 	"error": "<corresponding error>"